Poornachandrapc7/Smart-AgriEV/README.md

 cd smart-agriev

+# Contributing
+We welcome contributions to further improve the Amazon Frontend Clone.
+If you have any ideas, bug reports, or feature requests, feel free to submit a pull request or open an issue.

-# Contribution Guidelines
+# Contact

-We welcome contributions!
-Please follow these steps:

-Fork the repository.

-Create a new branch for your feature or bug fix.

-git checkout -b feature-name

-Commit your changes with a clear message.

-git commit -m "Add feature name"

-Push the branch to your forked repository.

-git push origin feature-name

-Open a pull request to the main repository.
+For any questions or support, please contact us at (mailto:poornachandrapc777@gmail.com).

+Thank you for visiting the Amazon Frontend Clone!